swcarpentry/training-course/_submissions/round-02/3/2013-01-02-extracting-data-using-regular-expressions-the-shell-and-version-control.md

   - Connections
   - Teaching
 ---
-Research in my lab often requires acquiring and cleaning up other people&#8217;s data.
+Research in my lab often requires acquiring and cleaning up other people's data.
 One of the most difficult forms of data to work with is data stored in PDFs.
 On a recent project a graduate student was trying to extract a list of species names from a list in a PDF.

 The data looked like 15 pages of this: